elunna/nerfhack-changelog/README.md

 ## NEW ITEMS

 **stomping boots:**
-* Instakills any tiny monster you attack or run into.
-(Splice)
+* Instakills any tiny monster you attack or run into (Splice)
 * Small monsters can also get stomped with a 1 in 40 chance.
 * Flying monsters, monsters in water, amorphous, and incorporeal monsters are immune to stomping.

 **flying boots:** Levitation boots have been removed and replaced with flying boots which simply grant flight.
 Medusa's Island gets flying boots instead of levitation boots.
-** gauntlets of force:** Increase strength bonus, makes forcing locks and opening doors take 1 turn.
+**gauntlets of force:** Increase strength bonus, makes forcing locks and opening doors take 1 turn.
 Chance of stunning.
 Can break iron bars, boulders.
 **anti-magic shield:** Leather shield that provides magic resistance.
 **gnomish boots:** Provides 0AC + bonus 2AC for gnomes (THEM) **gnomish helm:** Provides 0AC + bonus 2AC for gnomes (THEM)